Oysters sold in multiple states recalled after dozens report illness

-(WGHP) — Oysters sold in multiple states and at least one grocery store chain are being recalled after dozens reported feeling ill after eating them.
+(WGHP) — Oysters sold in multiple states and at least one grocery store chain are being recalled after dozens of people reported getting sick after eating them.

-Last week, the Texas Department of State Health Services ordered a recall for oysters harvested in the area of southeastern Galveston Bay.
-This includes oysters in the shell and shucked oysters harvested in the area from November 17 through December 7.
+The Texas Department of State Health Services ordered a recall last week for oysters harvested in the area of southeastern Galveston Bay.
+It includes oysters in the shell and shucked oysters harvested in the area from Nov.
+17 through Dec.
+7.

 If you have a package of recently-purchased Texas oysters, the Texas DSHS says you should be able to check the packaging to see if they were harvested in “TX 1.”
 If the oysters were unpackaged, you are encouraged to contact the seller to determine the source.